Black Mark – Melbourne Art & Culture Critic

 I started this blog in 2008 because there was a lack of critical discussion about Melbourne’s art world.
 There are over 200 art galleries in Melbourne and most art exhibitions go un-reviewed.
 There are many artists who exhibit but never get any critical review good or bad.
 I want to provide a critical view of the Melbourne’s visual arts and other aspects of culture.
 I want to cast a critical eye on the whole for Melbourne’s visual arts from the major galleries to the ARIs and alternative spaces, from public sculptures to the street art, from art history to fashion.

-I like James Gleeson’s idea of the art critic as an explorer, leading others to new and interesting discoveries.
+James Gleeson suggested that the role of the art critic is that of an explorer, leading others to new and interesting discoveries.
 Every week I see several exhibitions and walk the streets of Melbourne, as well as spending time reading and researching.
-I would like to see more art exhibitions but I can’t be everywhere – there is so much to see but Melbourne’s geographic sprawl does not make it easy for me.
+I would like to see more art exhibitions but I can’t be everywhere – there is so much to see but vast Melbourne’s geographic sprawl does not make it easy for me.

 Black Mark has been included in PANDORA, Australia’s Web Archive.